mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 ## Audience faults

 If mParticle encounters errors forwarding an audience to an output, it will mark the connection as faulted.
-Audience Faults are visible from the Audience Manager, the Audience Connection screen, and the Audience tab on the **Setup > Outputs** page.
+Audience Faults are visible from the Audience page, the Audience Connection screen, and the Audience tab on **Setup > Outputs**.

 While an Audience is faulted, mParticle will stop trying to forward audiences until the fault is resolved.